 Rosemary Essential Oil May Improve Memory

-The findings of a recent study presented at the British Psychological Society’s annual conference in Harrogate, United Kingdom, showed that inhaling rosemary essential oil (Rosmarinus officinalis ct.
+The findings of a study presented in 2013 at the British Psychological Society’s annual conference in Harrogate, United Kingdom, showed that inhaling rosemary essential oil (Rosmarinus officinalis ct.
 1,8 cineol) extracted from the herb really does appear to enhance the ability to remember events and complex tasks.

 In the study conducted at the University of Northumbria, the researchers tested 66 adults who entered one of two rooms; one room had no aroma and the other one had been diffused with rosemary essential oil.
 The participants then had their memory functions tested by attempting to find hidden objects, and by passing specified objects to researchers at particular times.
 All the tasks had to be performed without any prompting and participants also completed questionnaires assessing their mood.

 The results showed that the subjects operating in the rosemary-scented room performed better on the memory tasks than those in the room with no aroma.
 The author of the study, Dr Mark Moss explained: ‘We wanted to build on our previous research that indicated rosemary aroma improved long-term memory and mental arithmetic.’

 He continued, ‘In this study we focused on prospective memory, which involves the ability to remember events that will occur in the future and to remember to complete tasks at particular times this is critical for everyday functioning.
 For example when someone needs to remember to post a birthday card or to take medication at a particular time.’

 The principal component of rosemary essential oil is the compound 1,8 cineol, and after analysing the participants’ blood significantly greater amounts of 1,8-cineole were present in the plasma of those in the rosemary scented room, suggesting that the influence of aroma was mediated pharmacologically.
 This supports other research that has shown that 1,8 cineol acts on the biochemical systems that underpin memory.